JohnScience/include_display_mode_tex/README.md

     });
 </script>
 ```
 > KaTeX can occasionally get updated.
-Also, you can other libraries instead.
+Also, you can use other libraries for rendering LaTeX instead.

 # Code example
 ```no_run